GloriahMoses/boootcamp19_day4/MissingNumberLab/README.md

 # Missing Number Lab
-A Funtion designed to find a number that is missing in two corresponding lists provided **Steps**
+A Funtion designed to find a number that is missing in two corresponding lists provided.

+**Steps**
 * Checks if list are empty to return zero
 * Checks if lists are similar, returns zero if true